-Later, Tom took his dad over to the door to show him Ellie’s new signature naptime routine.
-“Watch this…,” Tom whispered as he began to lightly tap on the door.
-No response.
-Tap tap…”Ell-llie”…tap…tap…tap.
-No sound.
-After about the third attempt, Tom slowly crept open the door to his childhood room to a horrific sight—Ellie’s head was caught in between the bottom side of the play yard’s changing table attachment and the side rail of the play yard.
+On a family trip to Idaho, Ellie’s dad, Tom, went to wake her up from a nap in her play yard.
+Tom slowly crept open the door to his childhood room to a horrific sight—Ellie’s head was caught in between the bottom side of the play yard’s changing table attachment and the side rail of the play yard.
 He rushed to her, flung the attachment to the floor, and tried to get Ellie to respond.
 But there was nothing.
 She was gone.

 In addition to having no locking mechanism, the design of the Graco play yard and changing table had a deadly flaw that resulted in Ellie’s death.
 On the underside of the changing table attachment, there were two semi-circle indents.
 These semi-circle portions locked Ellie’s neck like a lunette on a guillotine.
 It took just minutes for Ellie to suffocate in this entrapment.

-The death trap set-up that killed our daughter could have been avoided had Graco tested the product for ALL POSSIBLE DANGERS, including ones that unknowing infants, curious toddlers, and busy preschoolers can get themselves into.
-I am immensely grateful for the work Kids in Danger has done to protect our children, and continue to be an incredible source of support for me.
-Without Kids in Danger, nobody would know about Ellie’s story, and those children and families who have been victims of inadequate safety testing.
+The death trap set-up that killed our daughter could have been avoided had Graco tested the product for all possible dangers, including ones that unknowing infants, curious toddlers, and busy preschoolers can get themselves into.

 In 2008, President Bush signed the Consumer Product Safety Improvement Act which required strong standards for children’s products and that all durable children’s products come with product registration cards so that the owners can learn of recalls directly from the manufacturer.